 - The Bionic Six episode "Triple Cross" uses this trope twice, as Big Bad Dr. Scarab teams up with child and senior citizen versions of himself to finally defeat the Bionic Six.
 It doesn't do him any good.

 - In the three-part Grand Finale of Captain Simian and the Space Monkeys, the Captain gets help from Mandrax, "a mysterious mandrill with unimaginable powers".
 In the series' final shot, Mandrax reveals his true identity as Captain Simian's future self.

 - The Adventures of Jimmy Neutron: Boy Genius: Jimmy, Carl, and Sheen travel into the future and are happy with how they turn out as adults.
 However, after accidentally altering past events by giving Libby a Psycho Serum for her birthday instead of perfume, Jimmy and friends return to the future to see that it is vastly different.
-They meet up with their past selves and are disgusted to see what losers they have become.
-The future selves even help their past selves by fending off against a police robot going after them.
+They meet up with their past selves and are disgusted to see what losers they have become. note Their future selves end up helng their past selves out.

 - Candace gets to meet her future self in the Phineas and Ferb episode "Phineas and Ferb's Quantum Boogaloo".